Ah, the photo booth.

 But all that changed about 10 years ago.

-As the saying goes, “what’s old is new again,” and this couldn’t be more true for the humble photo booth.
-Now they are at weddings, bar mitzvahs, corporate events, store grand openings, first birthday parties, and graduation parties.
+As the saying goes, “what’s old is new again,” and this couldn’t be more true for the humble event photo booth.
+Now they are at weddings, bar mitzvahs, corporate events, retail grand openings, first birthday parties, and graduation parties.
 Photographers across the U.S. are adding them as a package option for their event photography, and DIY photo booth tutorials abound.

 But the fun part for you, the party planner, is all the glamorous details, and what’s more fun than a vintage 1920s photo booth theme?
 Whether you’re throwing a gala reminiscent of The Great Gatsby, hosting a small art deco-inspired soirée, or just want a 1920s-themed photo booth, we’ve searched high and low to bring you some of the best 1920s vintage photo booth ideas and inspiration.

 - Strips of wrapping paper.
 Sound silly?
 It’s not!
 Put one strip black, another of a subtle black and gold geometric pattern.
 Just be careful not to clash patterns or create something too loud.

 - Black table cloth.
 This is perhaps the easiest and thriftiest option, which is why it’s usually the most popular.
 A simple black table cloth from your local party supply store is a simple but great background.